-Spinal anesthesia may alter the forces of parturition through changes in uterine contractility or maternal expulsive efforts.
-Spinal anesthesia has also been reported to prolong the second stage of labor by removing the parturient's reflex urge to bear down or by interfering with motor function.
+Epidural, caudal, or pudendal anesthesia may alter the forces of parturition through changes in uterine contractility or maternal expulsive efforts.
+Epidural anesthesia has been reported to prolong the second stage of labor by removing the parturient's reflex urge to bear down or by interfering with motor function.
 The use of obstetrical anesthesia may increase the need for forceps assistance.

 The use of some local anesthetic drug products during labor and delivery may be followed by diminished muscle strength and tone for the first day or two of life.
 This has not been reported with bupivacaine.